opentok/broadcast-sample-app/README.md

   };
 ```

 When the broadcast button is clicked, the `setEventListeners()` method calls the `startBroadcast()` method, which submits a request to the server endpoint to begin the broadcast.
-The server endpoint relays the request to the OpenTok API, which returns the URL
+The server endpoint relays the request to the [OpenTok REST API](https://tokbox.com/developer/rest/), which returns the URL.

 #### Guest